 Ultimately, slaves and seniors alike understood the Qur’an and became a believer right away; many others like Abu Jahl, Abu Lahab covered up the truth even though they understood very well for it was not to their advantage.

-In order to overcome these boundaries, we have emphasized the Ayat and the terms mentioned in the Ayat for years.
+In order to overcome these boundaries, we have elaborated the Ayat and the words in the Ayat for years.
 The result of this study has been offered to the people under the title “Tebyinu’l Qur’an”.
 How this interpretation that you will read here was made and why the relevant meaning was preferred is explained in detail in the Tebyinu’l Qur’an.
 The reasons for differences from current and previous interpretations and translations are elaborated and supported with solid resources.
 In brief, to reach this concise interpretation, a study of eight volumes consisting ten thousands of pages has been made.

 BASMALA IN THE MUSHAF

-The Basmala that are recited before each Surah were not originally in the Qur’an but added later to mark the line between two consecutive Surah.
+The Basmala that are recited before each surah were not originally in the Qur’an but added later to mark the line between two consecutive surah.
 There are two instances of Basmala in the Qur’an.
 One of these two instances is at the beginning of the Ayat collectively named as the Surah Al-Fatiha (can be found in the division 14 herein).
 The other one is in the beginning of the letter written by Solomon to Queen of Sheba that can be found under the Surah An-Naml (can be found in the division 144).
 We separated the divisions by assigning numbers to them.

 Ayat were not numbered in the first copies.
-In the current Mushaf, on the other hand, a single sentence is sometimes numbered 1 to 10 as 10 separate Ayat while in certain cases, ten sentences, a paragraph or a chapter is shown as an Ayah.
+In the current Mushaf, on the other hand, a single sentence is sometimes numbered 1 to 10 as 10 separate ayat while in certain cases, ten sentences, a paragraph or a chapter is shown as an ayah.

 In our interpretation, we used a superscript, “2x…”, instead of the traditional numbering form, “1 – …” so the reader may not be distracted by the numbered sentences, and we may allow the reader to find the originals easily and compare them to other interpretations.
-At the end of every division, we added the number assigned in the Official Mushaf; the revelation number; name of the Surah and Ayat numbers.
+At the end of every division, we added the number assigned in the Official Mushaf; the revelation number; name of the surah and Ayat numbers.
 For instance, the divisions that comprises of the Ayat 1-5 of the Surah Al-Alaq, which chronologically is the first but 96th in the Official Mushaf is shown as (1/96, Al-Alaq/1-5); and the divisions that comprises of the Ayat 114-115 of the Surah Al-Baqara, which chronologically is the 87th but 2nd in the Official Mushaf is shown as (87/2, Al-Baqara/114-115).
 The number that precedes the slash (87/?) indicates the position in the revelation order while the number that succeeds the slash (?/2) indicates the position in the Official Mushaf.